-The installation can be viewed from 16 May to 5 October 2025 in the Theseus Temple in Vienna’s Volksgarten.
+The show can be seen from 16 May to 5 October 2025 at the Theseustempel in Vienna's Volksgarten.
 Admission is free.

 Contact